AWS S3 Encryption

 • Key rotation changes only the key material, which is the cryptographic secret that is used in encryption operations.

-• KMS keys can be enabled for automatic key rotation, where KMS generates new cryptographic material for the key every year.
+• KMS keys can be enabled for automatic key rotation, where KMS generates new cryptographic material for the key at a configurable interval.

 • KMS saves all previous versions of the cryptographic material in perpetuity so it can decrypt any data encrypted with that key.